MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-get-started-al-for-onprem.md

 ---
-title: "Getting Started with C/SIDE and AL Side-By-Side for On-Premises"
+title: "Get Started with C/SIDE and AL Side-By-Side for On-Premises"
 description: "Description of how to get started with the new development environment along with C/SIDE."
 author: SusanneWindfeldPedersen
-ms.date: 04/01/2021
+ms.date: 06/03/2022
 ms.reviewer: na
 ms.suite: na
 ms.tgt_pltfrm: na